Maartyl/cs-chan/Chan/README.md

 ### `ChanStore.cs`

 Class to group and allow access to a number of chans.
 Has methods that create and register chans in the store and methods to retrieve them, based on uri provided in creation.
+Uses and hides infrastructure and differences in chans and their creation.

 ### `Chan.cs`